 An agreement adopted by the House Rules Committee stripped both ANWR and expanded Outer Continental Shelf (OCS) leasing from the $54 billion deficit-reduction bill.

 The provisions were dropped to win support from a group of moderate Republicans, led by Rep. Charles Bass (R-NH), for the budget package.
-The moderates had threatened to vote against the deficit-reduction package if ANWR stayed in the bill.
-But the move to shelve ANWR and OCS alienated pro-drilling conservative Republicans.
-Even with the backing of the moderates, it was clear last week that House Republican leaders did not have the votes to pass the deficit-reduction bill.
+The moderates had vowed to vote against the deficit-reduction package if ANWR remained in the bill.
+Even with the backing of the moderates, the vote on the House deficit-reduction bill is expected to be tight.

-The House was scheduled to consider the measure on the floor last Thursday, but it recessed shortly after it convened so that Republican leaders could squeeze out more votes to pass the deficit-cutting measure.
-In a sign the bill could be in jeopardy as a result of the concessions to the moderates, the House postponed floor consideration of the bill until this week.
+The House was scheduled to consider the measure on the floor Thursday, but it recessed shortly after it convened in order to scare up some more votes to pass the deficit-reduction package.
+In a sign the bill could be in jeopardy as a result of the concessions to the moderates, the House postponed floor consideration of the bill until next week.

-"I think it's likely it will be back [this week]," said House Majority Leader Roy Blunt (R-MO) on the House floor.
-"It's certainly possible."
+“I think it’s likely it will be back [next week],” said House Majority Leader Roy Blunt (R-MO) on the House floor Thursday.
+“It’s certainly possible.”

-The move by the Rules Committee was a major win for the centrist Republicans and environmentalists, but a setback for a number of conservative Republicans who told House Speaker Dennis Hastert last week that they would vote against the deficit-cutting measure if ANWR and OCS were scrapped.
+The move by the Rules Committee was a major win for the moderate Republicans and environmentalists, but a setback for a number of conservative Republicans who told House leaders earlier this week that they would vote against the deficit-cutting measure if ANWR and OCS were struck (see Daily GPI, Nov.
+9).
 It also was a big loss for the natural gas industry.

 Jack N. Gerard, president and CEO of the American Chemistry Council, said he was “flabbergasted” by the House decision.
 “Is it going to take skyrocketing heating bills for those who can afford it least, hundreds of thousands more lost jobs and a consumer revolt before they recognize this is a crisis?”
 The ACC represents major chemical makers, which are large consumers of natural gas.